 If the judge decides not to lift your suspension, driver’s license suspension will last up to 120 days for a first offense or two years for a second offense.
 However, if you refused the chemical test, the driver’s license suspension will last up to 18 months for a first offense or 36 months for a second offense.

-If you have been arrested for drunk driving in Salt Lake City, contact Lokken & Associates, P.C. today at (801) 829-9783 and schedule a free consultation.
+If you have been arrested for drunk driving in Salt Lake City, contact Lokken & Putnam, P.C. today at (801) 829-9783 and schedule a free consultation.